SystemsApproach/book/preface.md

   and now-familar cloud applications like GoToMeeting, Netflix, and Spotify.
-This is in keeping with our emphasis on the design process and not just the end result, which is especially important today since so much the Internet is now available primarily in proprietary commercial products.
+This is in keeping with our emphasis on the design process and not just the end result, which is especially important today since so much the Internet is primarily available in proprietary commercial services.

 * We place the Internet in the broader context of the Cloud, and just as importantly, in the context of the commerial forces that are shaping